agelonch/aloe/README.md

 The current ALOE++ release comes with an OFDM demo waveform and a small set of useful modues.
 These modules have more requirements:
  * libfftw3 is used by the gen_dft module
- * plplot + xcairo are used by the plp_sink module to display signals.
+ * plplot + output driver is used by the plp_sink module to display signals.

 To install all requirements in ubuntu, just type:

 sudo apt-get install libconfig-dev libfftw3-dev libplplot-dev plplot11-driver-xwin plplot11-driver-wxwidgets plplot11-driver-qt

 The last two packages are optional.
 PLplot can work with many different output drivers.
 The xwin driver works just fine and is fast.
 The driver used by plp_sink can be selected from the file modrep_ofdm/plp_sink/src/plp_sink.h (see the Documentation Section)

-The downloaded directory contains the following subdirectories:
- * rtdal_lnx/ is the linux implementation of the RTDAL
- * oesr/ contains the OESR framework, the OESR API and the OESR Manager API
- * modrep_default/ Modules are organized in repositories.
-This is the default repository.
- * modrep_ofdm/ This repository contains the OFDM demo waveform modules.

 Install
 =========